LockBall/FunBotics/funbotics_hw2/ReadMe.txt

 #Node 3: Subscribes to /registered_obstacles and logs an info-level message to rosout [output to terminal / screen / console] for each #one in a human readable format such as: “Detected obstacle <id> at position <x>,<y>,<z>”

-# I attempted to scriptify this process but ran into issues enar the end.
+# I attempted to scriptify this process but ran into issues near the end.
 # uncommented commands work, commands for testing are optional

 # Assuming docker is installed and the user setup is complete.